 Remember, “it takes a village to raise a child” ?
 Well….it takes a village AND an army of good exterminators to keep our families safe from bed bugs but but but it’s so embarrassing – like airing your private moments in public.
 Yeah, I know.
 Renters are contacting me daily, they are MORTIFIED by their circumstances and THEY DON’T KNOW WHAT TO DO ABOUT THESE BLOOD SUCKING LITTLE FREAKS OF NATURE.

 There’s an automatic fear factor these insects inspire in everyone whose had or just heard about these micro-monsters.
 Stay tuned and let’s examine the facts.
 Starting with their history – hint: (they’ve been around FOREVER, as in 400 B.C./Ancient Greece.
-Hey – they might have helped shaped Aristole’s views on physical science)!!
+Hey – they might have helped shape Aristole’s views on physical science)!!

 I’m not going to go into their history here.
 If you have them, you likely don’t give a damn about their world travels or their forefathers.
 So I’ll leave you on your own to read the brief history below – or NOT: